 Here are some adjustable dumbbell alternatives you can use to workout at home:

 - Spin-lock-dumbbells.
 These are also adjustable dumbbells but they are much more resilient.
-A good pair of iron spin-lock dumbbells like the Yes4alls (you can find the reviews here) will feature steel handles and cast iron weight plates, making them impervious to damage (beware of cheap plastic models though).
+A good pair of iron spin-lock dumbbells like the Yes4alls will feature steel handles and cast iron weight plates, making them impervious to damage (beware of cheap plastic models though).
 Most also feature lower poundages and a more secure locking mechanism, making them safer for beginners.

 - Body weight training.
 Cheapest and safest way to train!
-You can also use TRX suspension trainers (click here for the cheapest price) and gymnastic rings to generate better angles and facilitate body weight exercises at home.
+You can also use TRX suspension trainers and gymnastic rings to generate better angles and facilitate body weight exercises at home.
 These types of exercises are generally safer than adjustable dumbbell exercises and can be just as effective.

 - Barbells.
-Adjustable dumbbells are cheaper and more safe than barbells, but barbells are much more hardwearing.
+Adjustable dumbbells are cheaper and safer than barbells, but barbells are much more hardwearing.
 You’ll rarely find a barbell breaking!